Loaded with marshmallows and chopped walnuts, this chocolaty, easy homemade Rocky Road Fudge takes less than 10 minutes and always gets rave reviews!

 Grandpa always left them out and just did chocolate walnut, which is the version I’m making for him.
 I just did a batch of rocky road when I was taking these pictures because that is what I typically give to friends along with toffee as neighbor gifts.

-a close view of the small squares that the fudge was cut into for serving
+A close view of the small squares that the fudge was cut into for serving.

 Or just leave out the nuts and marshmallows altogether if you like plain, bare bones chocolate fudge.